What Sets Us Apart

 At Camp Cho-Yeh, we are fully committed to selecting, hiring, training, and equipping young men and women who not only desire to love and lead children, but who earnestly seek to love and serve the Lord.

 Everything we do at Cho-Yeh revolves around building and maintaining relationships.
-Our counselor’s primary responsibility is to not only love each camper with the love of Christ, but to also construct the solid foundation on which campers feel safe, encouraged, understood, motivated, and empowered.
+Our counselors’ primary responsibility is to not only love each camper with the love of Christ, but to also construct the solid foundation on which campers feel safe, encouraged, understood, motivated, and empowered.

 Before campers ever arrive, our entire staff spends two weeks at camp preparing to tackle the giant known as “summer”.
 Hours are spent learning and teaching the Bible study curriculum that they will soon deliver, discuss, and dissect with campers.
 Full days are devoted to familiarizing our staff with every activity so that they may effectively lead and debrief each one.
-As well, counselors will go through several workshops that offer knowledge and instruction about communication, leadership, and serving – all of which are led by our full-time staff.
+As well, counselors will go through several workshops that offer knowledge and instruction about communication, child protection policies, leadership, and serving – all of which are led by our full-time staff.